matijascic/website-editor/README.md

 Jupyter Notebook style was the inspiration behind this project.

+The editor looks for the jekyll repository root, and then adds the posts under _posts/ and the images under assets/images

 !!!!
 This project is vibecoded and barely works, you should not trust it!